World Map HD

 Pacific Ocean

-The Pacific Ocean is the largest and deepest of the world's oceans.
-It stretches from the Arctic in the north to the Southern Ocean in the south, bordered by Asia and Australia on the west and the Americas on the east.
-This ocean is home to the Mariana Trench, the deepest point on Earth.
-The Pacific plays a vital role in global weather patterns, including phenomena like El Niño and La Niña.
+The Pacific Ocean is the largest and deepest ocean, covering more than 63 million square miles and averaging a depth of around 12,080 feet.
+It stretches from the Arctic in the north to the Southern Ocean in the south and is bordered by Asia and Australia on the west, and the Americas on the east.
+The Mariana Trench, located in the western Pacific, reaches a depth of nearly 36,000 feet, making it the deepest part of the world's oceans.

 Atlantic Ocean